AliKHaliliT/EtugenEke/README.md

 ## Structure
 The server contains the following endpoints:

-- static
+- Static files
   - /static
-- admin
+- Admin panel
   - /admin
-- signup
+- Signup a root user
   - /init_root/
-- signup
+- Signup an admin user
   - /init_admin/
-- signup
+- Signup a user
   - /actions/signup/
-- transaction
+- Transaction
   - /actions/transaction/
-- login
+- Login
   - /actions/login/
-- delete_account
+- Delete account
   - /actions/delete_account/
-- forgot_password
+- Forgot password
   - /actions/forgot_password/
-- reset_password
+- Reset password
   - /actions/reset_password/
-- upload_video
+- Inference
   - /actions/inference/
-- update_user_credentials
+- Update user credentials
   - /actions/update_user_credentials/
-- send_user_lameness_detection_data
+- Send user lameness detection data
   - /actions/send_user_lameness_detection_data/
-- update_credit
+- Update credit
   - /actions/update_credit/
-- update_recharged
+- Update recharged column for a user
   - /actions/update_recharged/
-- upload_video
+- Upload a video to the server for a user
   - /actions/upload_video/
-- user_action
+- Helper redirect endpoint
   - /pages/user_action
-- password_reset
+- Password reset page
   - /pages/password_reset
-- plans
+- Serve available plans to purchase
   - /data/plans/
-- services
+- Get available services for a plan and a user
   - /data/services/
-- user_lameness_detection_data
+- Get user lameness detection data
   - /data/user_lameness_detection_data/
-- user_info
+- Get user info
   - /data/user_info/

+## About
+I developed this server as a component of my master's thesis.
+The server is intended for a mobile app called AkAna.
+Regarding its name, In my native language, "Eke" means mother, while Etugen is also often referred to as "dayir" (meaning brown), and she is described as the Brown Skinned Mother Earth.
+Also her name may have originated from Ötüken, the holy mountain of the earth and fertility.
+Etugen existed in the middle of the Universe and the Turkic people viewed Etugen as the second highest deity ([From Wikipedia](https://en.wikipedia.org/wiki/Etugen_Eke)).

+## Frontend
+The frontend lives in the sister repository [AkAna](https://github.com/AliKHaliliT/AkAna).

 ## License
 This work is under an [MIT](https://choosealicense.com/licenses/mit/) License.